krkousikroy/quick-infra-for-app/README.md

 ## Sample Spring Boot Application

-To demonstrate the simplicity of application deployment with this infrastructure, we've included a complete Spring Boot application that showcases:
+To demonstrate the simplicity of application deployment with this infrastructure, I've included a complete Spring Boot application that showcases:

 ### Application Features
 - **Database Integration**: Seamless PostgreSQL connectivity using Secrets Manager